andreasphil/design-system/README.md

 ## Deployment

-Deployment should work out of the box when linking the repository to a project on [Netlify](https://netlify.com).
+Deployment should work out of the box on GitHub Pages.

 ## Credits